 An institution may waive out-of-state tuition and assess in-state tuition for:

-- International.
-International students selected by the institutional president or an authorized representative, provided that the number of such waivers in effect does not exceed two percent of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived.
+- Presidential.
+Presidential waivers are divided into three categories: (1) academic, (2) international, and (3) athletic.
+Students selected by the institutional president or an authorized representative, provided that the number of such waivers in effect does not exceed 2 percent of the equivalent full-time students enrolled at the institution in the fall term immediately preceding the term for which the out-of-state tuition is to be waived.
+Out-of-state students may apply by completing the Application for Scholarships and the University Honors Program found at http://GeorgiaSouthern.edu/admissionscholarships.
+International students may apply on the International Admissions page at the following address: http://admissions.georgiasouthern.edu/wp-content/ uploads/2012/05/IntDivScholarship.pdf.
+Student athletes should speak with their recruiting coach.

 - University System Employees and Dependents.
 Full-time employees of the University System, their spouses, and their dependent children.